 To create a new form for the animation, you need to open a fresh document.
 To open a new document in InDesign;

-Open the Document and go to Application menu bar > From the Switch Button Select ‘Digital Publishing’.
+- Open the Document and go to the Application menu bar > From the Switch Button Select ‘Digital Publishing’.

 Move Your Objects

-There are several motions presets in the tool that are default settings for the movement of objects in the form.
-This panel provides with a number of options for the animation.
-It allows you to change the opacity, size and other properties of animated objects.
+There are several motion presets in the tool that are default settings for the movement of objects in the form.
+This panel provides a number of options for the animation.
+It allows you to change the opacity, size, and other properties of animated objects.

-Select the Motion path that is displayed on the object and define it using the selection tool.
-You can adjust all the motion path with the use of this selection tool.
+- Select the Motion path that is displayed on the object and define it using the selection tool.
+You can adjust all the motion paths with the use of this selection tool.

-Making animation with the help of these presets is easy in the Adobe InDesign.
+Making an animation with the help of these presets is easy in Adobe InDesign.
 There are a number of functions you can browse through the wide menu.
 Most of the animations have an object and a predefined motion path.
-This predefined motion path has a defined motion which collectively makes a basic animation.
+This predefined motion path has a defined motion that collectively makes a basic animation.

 Animations are a great way to pass information just as you imagined it, a good animation really captivates the viewers and leaves an impression.
 After reading this article we hope that you will be able to make an animation on inDesign in a better flow than before.